bozdoz/wp-plugin-leaflet-map/readme.txt

 8. MapQuest requires an app key, get it from their website; alternatively, you can use OpenStreetMap as a free tile service (remember to add an attribution where necessary).

 == Changelog ==

+= 2.15.0 =
+* Updates rawgit URL's to use jsdelivr, unpkg, and githubusercontent.com
+* Change logo to use FontAwesome SVG
+* Adds referer to file_get_contents, in case curl is disabled
+* Updates default Leaflet to 1.5.1
+* Fixes reset default values button in settings
+* Requires at least WordPress 4.6

 = 2.14.0 =
 * Fix `visible` att in popups.